top of page

 Factors to Consider When Choosing Your Skip Bin Size

-Choosing the right skip size is not just about volume.
-Several other factors influence the decision:
+Choosing the right skip size is not just about the volume.
+Several other factors also influence the decision making process:

 Different waste types have different weight and space requirements.
 For example:

-• Light waste like garden clippings or packaging can fill a bin quickly but weigh less.
+• Light Waste - like tree branches or packaging materials can fill a bin quickly but weigh less.
+These skips have a lower weight limit and a lower hire price.

 Access and Location